Wickenburg, Arizona: Transportation

 The city is served by Wickenburg Municipal Airport, a general aviation airport without commercial airlines service.

 Wickenburg is a member of Valley Metro but does not receive any service from the agency.
 A collaboration of agencies operate Freedom Express, which provides demand-responsive transport to seniors.

 In popular culture

 The 1977 action road film The Gauntlet starring Clint Eastwood and Sondra Locke is partially set in Wickenburg.

+Wickenburg is widely known as the "Team Roping Capital of the World" due to its many roping arenas and extensive team roping events.